19hours/sg-statutes/Acts/Women’s Charter.md

 (3E) Without prejudice to the generality of subsection (3D), the further orders that may be made by a court under that subsection shall include the following orders:

-(a) an order that proceedings shall be stayed until the parties have attended such mediation or counselling as may be specified in any advice or direction made by the court under subsection (2) or an order made by the court under subsection (3A); and
+(a) an order that proceedings shall be stayed until the parties have attended such mediation or counselling, or participated in such family support programme or activity, as may be specified in any advice or direction made by the court under subsection (2) or an order made by the court under subsection (3A); and

+[Act 7 of 2016 wef 01/07/2016]

 (b) such order as to costs as the court thinks appropriate against the party who fails to comply with any advice or direction made by the court under subsection (2) or an order made by the court under subsection (3A).

 [2/2011 wef 01/06/2011]

-(4) Evidence of anything said, or of any admission made, in the course of any mediation or any counselling under this section shall not be admissible in any court.
+(4) Anything said, any document prepared, and any information provided, by any person for the purposes of or in the course of any mediation, any counselling or any family support programme or activity under this section is not to be admitted in evidence in any court.

-[30/96]
+[Act 7 of 2016 wef 01/07/2016]

+(5) No liability shall lie personally against any person conducting any mediation for the purposes of subsection (1), (2)(a) or (3A)(a), providing any counselling for the purposes of subsection (2)(b) or (3A)(b), or conducting any family support programme or activity for the purposes of subsection (2)(c), who, acting in good faith and with reasonable care, does or omits to do anything for the purposes of that mediation, counselling or family support programme or activity (as the case may be).

+[Act 7 of 2016 wef 01/07/2016]

+(6) In this section, “family support programme or activity” means any programme or activity carried out for the purpose of addressing or resolving any relationship issue or relationship problem between spouses or former spouses, between siblings or between parent and child.

+[Act 7 of 2016 wef 01/07/2016]

+[Act 7 of 2016 wef 01/07/2016]

 ### Capacity of married women